-The best way to convince people to go veg is to simply trick them!
-That’s our philosophy anyway.
-We've created the best damn vegan burger recipe and we hardly even want to give it up it’s such an awesome idea.
+The best way to convince people to go vegan is to simply trick them!
+That’s my philosophy, anyway.
+I created the best damn vegan burger recipe, and I hardly want to give it up because it’s such an awesome idea.
 But after one juicy bite you’ll be convinced that vegan is the way to live.
-Don’t believe us?
-Watch this little piece of food porn.
+Don’t believe me?
+Watch the little piece of food porn below.

-1 package gardein ultimate beefless ground (approx. 3 cups)
+- 1 package Gardein ultimate beefless ground (about 3 cups)

 Caramelized onions are going to be part of the binder for the beefless ground.
 To start, thinly slice the onion and sauté in a pan with coconut oil over medium heat for about 10 minutes stirring occasionally.
 Add in salt and stir to coat the onions.
 Then don’t stir them much to allow them to brown and let them cook in the pan for another 10 minutes.
 Add in a teaspoon of agave nectar to add some more sugar to the pan and toss again to coat all the onions.
-Sauté for another 5-10 minutes to get them caramelized, like this.
-They don’t even need to be this caramelized, as long as they are soft and browned up a bit.
+Sauté for another 5 to 10 minutes to get them caramelized.
+They don’t even need to be as caramelized as the photo above, as long as they are soft and browned up.

 Drain and rinse the black beans.
-In a food processor combine the caramelized onions and black beans into a smooth paste.
-Add this mixture to the beefless ground in the mixing bowl plus vital wheat gluten, cumin, and paprika, and mix by hand until it’s well combined.
+In a food processor, combine the caramelized onions and black beans into a smooth paste.
+Add this mixture to the beefless ground in the mixing bowl along with vital wheat gluten, chipotle chili, and cumin.
+Mix by hand until it’s well combined.

-Form your patties by hand.
-Ours were small - approx. 3 1/2 inches in diameter x 3/4 inch thick - based on the size of the buns, but at this size they’re easier to cook.
-You can either bbq them and or pan fry while basting them in your favourite bbq sauce.
-If you want to make your bbq sauce check out our classic bbq sauce recipe.
-They take about 2-3 minutes each side, plus another 2-3 minutes once the sauce is on them.
+- Form your patties by hand.
+Mine are small, approximately 3 1/2-inches in diameter and 3/4-inches thick, You can make them any size, based on the size of your buns, but at this size they’re easier to cook.
+You can either BBQ them or pan fry while basting them in your favorite BBQ sauce.
+If you want to make a homemade BBQ sauce, check out this classic BBQ sauce recipe.
+They take about 2 to 3 minutes each side, plus another 2 to 3 minutes once the sauce is on them.